Phoenix Wright: Ace Attorney – Spirit of Justice: Story

-Sometime later, Apollo is approached by Dhurke, who asks for help locating the stolen Founder's Orb.
-After coming up against Phoenix himself in a court battle over the orb's ownership, Apollo learns that Maya has been taken hostage to force Phoenix to win the orb for his client.
+Days later, Apollo is approached by Dhurke, who asks for help locating the stolen Founder's Orb.
+After battling Phoenix himself in court over the orb's ownership, Apollo learns that Maya has been taken hostage to force Phoenix to win the orb for his client.
 Upon proving Dhurke's ownership, the group return to Khura'in where Justice Minister Inga Karkhuul Khura'in, husband of Queen Ga'ran Sigatar Khura'in, is holding Maya hostage.
-When Dhurke goes in to make the exchange, he is accused of murdering Inga after he is found dead.
-With Queen Ga'ran acting as prosecutor, Phoenix and Apollo are tasked with proving Dhurke innocent of both Inga's murder and the assassination of the previous queen, Ga'ran's sister Amara, 23 years ago, which led to the creation of the DC Act.
-Along with learning that Amara survived the assassination attempt, Apollo discovers that Dhurke had already been killed by Inga a few days earlier, having been channeled by Maya to see his foster son one last time.
+When Dhurke goes to make a hostage exchange, he is accused of murdering Inga after he is found dead.
+With Ga'ran acting as prosecutor, Phoenix and Apollo must prove Dhurke innocent of both Inga's murder and the assassination of the previous queen, Ga'ran's sister Amara, which led to the DC Act's creation.
+Along with learning that Amara is alive, Apollo discovers that Dhurke was already killed by Inga a few days earlier, having been channeled by Maya to see Apollo one last time.
 Apollo also discovers that Nahyuta had been blackmailed by Ga'ran in order to protect Rayfa, revealed to be Nahyuta's sister and Dhurke and Amara's biological daughter.

-With the ties of her father's crime threatening to destroy Rayfa's life, Apollo uses his final gift from Dhurke, a photo of his deceased biological father, Jove, to conduct a Divination Séance, proving that both Jove and Inga's murders and Amara's attempted assassination were caused by Ga'ran.
-As Ga'ran threatens to use her royal authority to execute Apollo and Phoenix on the spot, Apollo proves that Ga'ran has no claim to the throne, possessing no spiritual powers of her own, thus nullifying all the laws she had passed and ending her rule.
-As Rayfa is chosen to succeed her as the next queen, Apollo decides to stay in Khura'in to help Nahyuta rebuild the kingdom's legal system.
-In a post-credits sequence, Phoenix gives Jove's photo to Apollo's mother, who decides that the time has come to tell her children the truth.
+With the ties of her father's crime threatening to destroy Rayfa's life, Apollo uses his final gift from Dhurke, a photo of his deceased biological father, Jove, to conduct a Divination Séance, proving that both Jove and Inga's murders and Amara's attempted assassination were committed by Ga'ran.
+As Ga'ran threatens to use her royal authority to execute Apollo and Phoenix, Apollo proves that Ga'ran possesses no spiritual powers, and thus has no claim to the throne, nullifying all the laws she had passed and ending her rule.
+As Rayfa is chosen to succeed her as queen, Apollo decides to stay in Khura'in to establish his own practice and help Nahyuta rebuild Khura'in's legal system.
+In a post-credits sequence, Phoenix gives Jove's photo to Apollo's mother, who decides it is time to tell her children the truth.

-An additional downloadable storyline set after the game's events features Phoenix defending a woman who claims she was attacked just after her wedding, but traveled back in time and is now accused of killing her attacker.
-Meanwhile, Phoenix childhood friend Larry Butz returns, claiming he is the woman's fiancé.
-Two additional, out-of-continuity episodes were released as downloadable content under the name "Asinine Attorney": in the first, Pearl pretends to be Rayfa with Phoenix's help to stall for time during a hostage situation; in the second, Apollo and Klavier Gavin help Rayfa find her ideal sightseeing destination in America before she must return to Khura'in.
+An additional case set after the game's events features Phoenix defending Ellen Wyatt, who claims she was attacked just after her wedding, but traveled back in time and is now accused of killing her attacker, Dumas Gloomsbury.
+Meanwhile, Phoenix's childhood friend Larry Butz returns, claiming he is Ellen's fiancé.
+Phoenix discovers that there was no time travel – the wedding guests secretly held the wedding reception twice – and that the culprit is family butler Pierce Nichody, who killed Gloomsbury and framed Ellen as revenge against the groom Sorin Sprocket for an incident the previous year that took the life of Sorin's sister and Pierce's fiancée.